ndvazquez/TDP1-Portal/client/client-docs.md

 This is a wrapper to draw static sprites on a Window.
 The constructor takes a file path for the image, and a Window object.
-To use it, just call `.draw()` with the corresponding Window, `x, y` coordinates corresponding to where we want to draw on the screen and a `SDL_Rect` pointer (it can point to `nullptr` if we don't want to restrict the drawing on a certain area).
+To use it, just call `.draw()` with the corresponding Window, and then you have two options:
+* We can pass `x, y` coordinates corresponding to where we want to render the whole texture on the Window.
+* Or we can pass a `SDL_Rect` to specify to which area of the Window we want to render the whole texture, this method will stretch or shrink the texture to fit the area of the rectangle.

 ## AnimatedSprite